Neighborhood Info Without The Neighborhood Drama. Learn more

 Spray the garlic mixture in areas where stink bugs are likely to enter your home.
 Garages, doorways, and windowsills are excellent places to start.
 This method of stink bug removal can be especially useful if you have crevices in your home that you haven’t used caulk on yet, as the scent permeates the perimeter of your home.
 While you can use this on everything from furniture to clothing, most people only use the garlic mixture on the exterior of their home to prevent the overwhelming scent from taking over their property.

-Can’t stand the smell of garlic?
 You can also keep stink bugs away from your property without the use of garlic or pesticides with a simple soapy water mixture.
 Simply fill a spray bottle with three parts warm water and one part liquid dish soap or mild detergent.
-You can spray this mixture directly on the stink bugs or you can use it to coat the exterior of your property.
-Be sure to avoid using a detergent with bleach so you don’t accidentally cause damage to your property.
+You can spray this mixture directly on the stink bugs, or you can use it to coat the exterior of your property.
+Be sure to avoid using a detergent with bleach so you don’t accidentally damage your home or belongings.

-If you’ve done a good job of limiting stink bugs’ food sources and filling crevices in your home, there may only be a few spaces in your home where stink bugs congregate.
+If you’ve done a good job of insulating your home, there may only be a few spaces in your home where stink bugs congregate.
 In this circumstance, it can be easy to expel stink bugs from your house by sucking them up with a vacuum.
 If the stink bugs are entering through a window, consider investing in a cordless vacuum to suck up stink bugs in just a few minutes.

 Diatomaceous earth (DE) is a type of sedimentary rock sold in powder form that includes a variety of substances that act as natural pesticides.
-The DE powder contains traces of elements like aluminum and silicon, and is harmless to humans but breaks down the exoskeletons of insects like silverfish, roaches, and stink bugs.
-This leads to lethal dehydration, quickly killing the insects invading your home.
+The DE powder contains traces of elements like aluminum and silicon and is harmless to humans, but it breaks down the exoskeletons of insects like silverfish, roaches, and stink bugs.
+This acts as a form of lethal dehydration, quickly killing the insects invading your home.

 You can find DE powder in feed stores, hardware stores, and online home improvement retailers.
 To use diatomaceous earth, sprinkle the powder around areas where you notice insects entering your property.
 If you see individual insects, you can also sprinkle the DE powder directly on them.

-First things first — hairspray will not kill stink bugs, and you shouldn’t consider replacing your home’s insect repellant with a can of it.
+Hairspray will not kill stink bugs, and you shouldn’t consider replacing your insect repellant with a can of it.
 However, the chemicals in hairspray do have the power to immobilize and paralyze stink bugs, which prevents them from releasing their odor.
 After spraying the bugs directly, you can pick them up and move them outside before the chemicals in the hairspray wear off.
 While hairspray is not a permanent remedy to a house full of stink bugs, it can be a quick fix if you have a few pests in your home.

-While you’re likely to smell a stink bug infestation before you can see it, knowing the signs of a growing stink bug community can help you stop these pests before they become a more annoying and expensive problem.
-Here are a few of the most common telltale symptoms that indicate that you might have more stink bugs in your home than you originally thought.
+While you’re likely to smell a stink bug infestation before you can see it, knowing the signs of a growing stink bug community can help you stop these pests before they become a bigger problem.
+Here are a few of the most common telltale symptoms that indicate you might have more stink bugs in your home than you think.

 Smell Around for Odors